-While on this particular weekend, 97% of all Berliners traveled to the atrocity that is Fusion Festival (see Sara’s wise insights on music festival here) – not an option for me, either – I decided very un-spontaneously to spend the weekend with The Boyfriend aka Johannes and his family in Warnemünde at the Baltic Sea (“Ostsee“, aka the Hamptons of Berlin).
+While on this particular weekend, 97% of all Berliners traveled to the atrocity that is Fusion Festival, I decided very un-spontaneously to spend the weekend with The Boyfriend aka Johannes and his family in Warnemünde at the Baltic Sea (“Ostsee“, aka the Hamptons of Berlin).
 The alternative would’ve been to watch “Grey’s Anatomy” while experiencing my personal catharsis through their suffering characters.
 That’s because, as I have mentioned before, I am currently in a very difficult state of self-discovery.
 Basically, all I want to is to wake up and be a guru.
 Others should find refuge from their sorrows with me, because I am a spring of wisdom (haha) and strength.
 Anyway… my detox-path led me to do this short trip.

 But I don’t mean to digress or bore the precious reader with dull holiday text, and really, I don’t need any more pretense: The Boyfriend* took some amazing pictures that I wanted to share.

 For all those who haven’t been to the Baltic Sea, here’s a little “Ostsee ABC”:

 – You will most likely be the youngest person in Warnemünde.
 While I was under the impression to be the only ethnic minority, I also realized that I was the demographic minority, too.
 Everybody was grey-haired.
 I was perfectly embedded into the backdrop of an insurance company’s stock photos.